Welcome! Guest

 Do Non-CDL Drivers Need a Medical Card?

 We’ve already established that both CDL drivers and non-CDL drivers who fall into a certain category must undergo a DOT medical examination.
 But what are the DOT medical card requirements for non-CDL drivers?
 Do non-CDL drivers need a medical card at all, and if so, must they always carry them?
-The answer, according to the DOT: yes, non-CDL drivers who fall into the category of needing a DOT medical exam are required to have a DOT medical card.
+The answer, according to the DOT: is yes, non-CDL drivers who fall into the category of needing a DOT medical exam are required to have a DOT medical card.
 Though it’s not explicitly stated, non-CDL drivers should also carry this card with them whenever they drive commercial vehicles.
 Unlike CDL drivers, non-CDL drivers are not required to self-certify their Medical Examiner’s Certificate to the State Driver Licensing Agency.